 Life Span: 10 – 15 years

-First of all, these pups take their genes from both parents.
-They are a crossover breed as a result of both parents being thoroughbred canines.
+These pups take their genes from both parents.
 As a result of this, different physical and personality traits can be different, dependant on the dominant parental genes.
 Both parents are very intelligent, social dogs and the resulting pups are very much the same.
 Certainly, Dalmadors are very sociable dogs, quite happy around other pets, children and meeting new people.

 Height: 19 – 24 inches